eoftedal/containerify/README.md

   --envs <envs>                  Optional: Comma-separated list of key value pairs to use av environment variables.
   --env <env>                    Optional: Single environment variable (name=value).
 This option can be used multiple times.
   --setTimeStamp <timestamp>     Optional: Set a specific ISO 8601 timestamp on all entries (e.g. git commit hash).
 Default: 1970 in tar files, and current time on manifest/config
+  --preserveTimeStamp            Optional: Preserve timestamps on files in the added layers.
+This might help with cache invalidation.
   --verbose                      Verbose logging
   --allowInsecureRegistries      Allow insecure registries (with self-signed/untrusted cert) --allowNoPushAuth              Allow pushing images without authentication/token if the registry allows it